openshift/origin/examples/sample-app/README.md

 NOTE: All commands assume the `osc` binary/symlink is in your path and the present working directory is the same directory as this README.

-1. *Optional*: Pre-pull the docker images used in this sample.
+1. *Optional*: Pre-pull the Docker images used in this sample.
 This is not strictly necessary as OpenShift will pull the images as it needs them, but by doing it up front it will prevent lengthy operations during build and deployment which might otherwise lead you to believe the process